denniswcai/SmpCommandLine/README.md

   # SmpCommandLine is a light-weight header-file-only tool used to parse and extract arguments from command line.

+    There are many open source command line parsers, but this one is easy to use.

-    You may check the example codes below for quick usage.
+    You may check the example codes below for a quick start.

     There are two kinds of arguments in command line: Flagged Arguments and Unflagged Arguments.
     A Flagged Argument starts with a hyphen sign followed by one character (eg: -n, referred to as